Strategic cycling links

 We’re building the next section with the aim to offer our residents genuine travel alternatives and recreational opportunities that can improve their health and lifestyle as well as reduce traffic congestion.

-We are working on developing a strategic walking and riding corridor along the Grange Railway Line with a new path planned on Tapleys Hill Road in 2020.
+We have developed a strategic walking and riding corridor along the Grange Railway Line with a new path on Tapleys Hill Road.

 From the city to the sea.

 A safe bike riding corridor along the Outer Harbor Railway Line, linking bike riders to cafes, shops and playgrounds like MJ McInerney Reserve and the Croydon Train Park.

 In collaboration with the City of Port Adelaide Enfield, we have been working to improve riding conditions, wayfinding and infrastructure along this corridor.
 The State Government has recently finished construction of new bridges and underpasses, enabling bike riders to get from the Adelaide Parklands to Kilkenny without crossing any major roads.
 The route then continues along quiet streets and off-road paths all the way along the railway line.